Sosuke115/CLDC/README.md

 python3 main.py src_word_vec_path1 trg_word_vec_path2 --lang1 en --lang2 fr --dataset mldoc --model_name test --word_dim 512
 ```

-or if you want to use this system in jupyter lab, please look at CLDC/run.ipynb
+or if you want to use this system in jupyter lab (or jupyter notebook), please look at CLDC/run.ipynb